Optical transparency induced by a largely Purcell-enhanced quantum dot in a polarization-degenerate cavity

-Here, we fabricate bullseye antennas with nearly degenerate polarization modes to generate a large Purcell enhancement of quantum dots embedded in a charge tunable device, namely a p-i-n-i-n diode \cite{Lobl2017,Luo2019}.
-By leveraging the low charge noise associated with the diode, we measure spontaneous emission lifetimes of quantum dots as short as $\approx$ 80 ps (a Purcell enhancement of $\approx$ 15), which are close to the state-of-the-art optical lifetimes measured on quantum dots coupled to micropillars \cite{Somaschi2016,Ding2016,Wang2019}.
-In addition, the nearly degenerate polarization modes of the bullseye antennas allow us to optically excite and measure the Raman signal emitted from electrically charged quantum dots.
-Combined with the enhanced efficiencies of optically exciting the quantum dot spin and collecting the emitted photons, the fabricated bullseye antennas offer a promising platform for quantum information processing utilizing electrically charged quantum dots.
+Here, we efficiently couple InAs/GaAs quantum dots embedded in a charge tunable device (a p-i-n-i-n diode) \cite{Vora2015,Lobl2017,Luo2019} to low-Q ($\approx 1000$) bullseye cavities with nearly degenerate polarization modes.
+By leveraging the low charge noise associated with the device, we measure spontaneous emission lifetimes of quantum dots as short as $\approx$ 80 ps (a Purcell enhancement of $\approx$ 15), which are more than two times shorter than previously observed for InAs/GaAs quantum dots in nearly degenerate bullseye cavities \cite{Moczala2020}, and are close to the state-of-the-art lifetimes of such dots in microcavities \cite{Somaschi2016,Ding2016,Wang2019,Tomm2021}.
+By measuring a dip in the reflected light from a bullseye cavity caused by its coupling to an uncharged quantum dot, we extract a cooperativity of $\approx 8$ between the cavity and the dot, which highlights the potential of the bullseye cavities as spin-photon interfaces.
+Combined with the enhanced efficiencies of optically exciting the quantum dot spin and collecting the emitted photons, the fabricated bullseye cavities offer a promising platform for quantum information processing utilizing electrically charged quantum dots.

-We perform measurements on InAs quantum dots embedded in GaAs, deterministically charged by applying a DC bias voltage on a low charge noise p-i-n-i-n diode [Fig. 1(a)].
-Under the application of an external magnetic field of $B=9$ T perpendicular to the sample growth axis (Voigt geometry), we observe Zeeman splitting of a single optical transition of the dots into two and four transitions for uncharged and electrically charged quantum dots, respectively (see supplementary material).
-Our measurements of the emission lifetimes of quantum dots via these optical transitions exhibit decays on timescales of 1.1-1.3 ns (see supplementary material), consistent with previous observations on such dots \cite{Sapienza2015}.
+We perform measurements on InAs quantum dots embedded in GaAs, deterministically charged by applying a DC bias voltage on a p-i-n-i-n diode [Fig. 1(a)] \cite{Lobl2017,Luo2019} (see Section I of Supporting Information).
+Under the application of an external magnetic field of $B=9$ T perpendicular to the sample growth axis (Voigt geometry), we observe Zeeman splitting of a single optical transition of the dots into two and four transitions for uncharged and electrically charged quantum dots, respectively \cite{Bayer2002} (see Section II of Supporting Information).
+For electrically charged quantum dots, working in the Voigt geometry provides efficient paths to optically initialize the quantum dot spin on nanosecond timescale and to coherently control it utilizing a Lambda system \cite{Press2008,Stockill2016,Farfurnik2021}.
+Our measurements of six different optical transitions of quantum dots in the bulk indicate their photon emission rates on timescales of 1.1-1.3 ns, consistent with previous observations \cite{Sapienza2015}.
+By analyzing these statistical results, we extract the typical lifetime of dots in our sample of $1280 \pm 60$ ps.